dark9ive/Linear_Algebra-HW/week11/programmingHW/README.md

 ## principle

+This is basically the same copy of the HW06, except some input difference.

 ### Part 1

 So this is how my codes works:

-First the user will insert a range for a rectangle, then I will fill the region with 30x30 points separated.
+First the user will insert deltaX and deltaY, both zero is not accepted.

+Ater that, user has to insert the

 After that, the code will draw each points on a chart, which ranged from x=(-1.2\*max, 1.2\*max), y=(-1.2\*max, 1.2\*max) for max=max(eachX, eachY).